 The Manhattan grid streets plan is a type of city plan in which streets run at right angles to each other.
-In this city plan, vehicles can only move in four given directions (north, south, east, and west), as shown in Fig. 7.
-For presentation simplicity, we classify the streets into vertical streets and horizontal streets, based on their orientations.
+In this city plan, vehicles can only move in four given directions, as shown in Fig. 7.
+We classify the streets into vertical streets and horizontal streets, based on their orientations.
+Multiple shortest paths between pairs of intersections may exist in the Manhattan grid streets.

-The key property of the Manhattan grid streets is the existences of multiple shortest paths between pairs of intersections.
 For example, in Fig. 7, the shortest path from V_1 to V_6 could be $V_1V_2V_3V_6$, $V_1V_2V_5V_6$, and $V_1V_4V_5V_6$.
-Therefore, we relax the constraint used in the previous section, where the traveling path for a traffic flow is unique and is known a priori.
+We relax the constraint used in the previous section, where the traveling path for a traffic flow is unique and is known a priori.
 In this section, the traveling path for a traffic flow is not pre-fixed.
-Let us consider a driver with potential shopping interests in the daily traffic flow $T{1.6}$, who wants to travel from V_1 to V_6 day by day (e.g, return home from the office).
-His/Her traveling path would be a random one of the three shortest paths.
-At this time, what could happen if a RAP is placed at V_3 ?
+Let us consider a driver in $T{1,6}$ that travels from V_1 to V_6 .
+His/Her traveling path would be randomly chosen from among the three shortest paths.
+At this time, what could happen if an RAP is placed at V_3 ?
 This driver would definitely choose $V_1V_2V_3V_6$ as his/her traveling path, since it is one of the shortest paths with a free additional advertisement.
-Therefore, the traveling paths of traffic flows may partially depend on the RAP placement.
-In this section, we consider a traffic flow, $T{i,j}$, to travel along one of the shortest paths from i to j; if a RAP is placed in one of the shortest path, then the traffic flows would choose that path to obtain a free additional advertisement.
-Locations of placed RAPs are assumed to be known by all the drivers through the internet (they are published as a part of the city plan).
+We consider a traffic flow, $T{i,i}$, to travel along one of the shortest paths from i to j; if an RAP is placed in one of the shortest paths, then the traffic flows would choose that path to obtain a free additional advertisement.
+Locations of placed RAPs are assumed to be known by all the drivers (they are published on the internet).

 Considering the above property, we reformulate the RAP placement problem under the Manhattan grid scenario, as follows.
-The shop is located in the center of a square region with area $D \times D$.
-All traffic flows would go through this square region via their shortest paths.
-For a specified traffic flow, if a RAP is placed in one of its shortest paths, this traffic flow would travel through that path to obtain a free advertisement.
-The new formulation in this section is much more specific than the previous formulation.
-However, it can represent some real-world traffic patterns, which can be utilized for the RAP placement as discussed in the following two subsections.
+The shop is located within a square region.
+D is large enough such that vehicles would detour to to the shop once receiving an advertisement.
+All the traffic flows travel through their shortest paths.
+For a specified traffic flow, if an RAP is placed in one of its shortest paths, this traffic flow would travel through that path to obtain a free advertisement.

-B. Manhattan RAP Placement with Threshold Utility Function
+B. Manhattan RAP Placement

-In this subsection, we discuss the Manhattan RAP placement problem, using the threshold utility function.
-Note that the problem keeps to be NP-hard, since an intersection can still include multiple traffic flows (a set can include multiple elements in the maximum coverage problem).
-We start with the following definition for the grid streets:
+Let us start with the Manhattan RAP placement problem under the threshold utility function.
+This problem remains NP-hard, since it still reduces to the maximum coverage problem.
+An intersection can still include multiple traffic flows, while a traffic flow can be included by multiple intersections.
+We start with the following definition: